Frequently Asked Questions

 Yes.
 We use the same agreement used by the Utah Apartment Association.
 However, our agreement is updated and adjusted several times a year to account for changing local and national regulations as well as evolving industry trends.

 All security deposits must be held in our state mandated deposit trust account.

-As a general rule of thumb we usually get one month’s rent for deposit, rounded up to the nearest hundred.
-This is what will be asked for by most property owners and property managers in the area request to protect their Owner clients interests.
+As a general rule of thumb we usually require one and a half's month’s rent for deposit, rounded up to the nearest hundred.
+This is more than most property owners and property managers in the area request to protect their Owner clients interests.

 We are licensed Realtors and active members of the National Association of Residential Property Managers (NARPM).
 There is no “Property Management License” requirement in Utah, but professional property managers must have a Utah Real Estate Broker’s license in order to be compensated.
 Real Estate “Agents” are not Brokers and are NOT licensed to manage real estate for compensation.
 The number one cause of complaints, fraud, and incompetence to the Utah Division of Real Estate stem from this very issue.
 If you are interviewing property managers, make sure the Agent is overseen and actively managed by a licensed Broker – and an active member of NARPM!

 We can start the process immediately.
 We will start by obtaining some information about you and your property and helping you decide if we are a good fit for your needs.
 Contact us online or call our office at 801-486-6200.